octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

              --init '0' --burn-cap 0.12525
 ```

-> note that you can simulate the deployment by adding the `--dry-run` parameter to the above command.
+> Note that you can simulate the deployment by adding the `--dry-run` parameter to the above command.
-> note that boostrap1 and boostrap2 are users from the sandbox of tezos
+> Note that boostrap1 and boostrap2 are users from the sandbox of tezos.
+> Sandboxed mode is a way to run a ‘localhost-only’ instance of a Tezos network.
+> Find more about sandboxed mode [here](examples#sandboxed-mode).

 ### Invoke